 I re-discovered that proteins are the building blocks of our bodies and that the easier a protein is to digest the more bio-available it is for the body.
 I learned about amino acids and I learned about how I could heal my gut, my body and my mind without becoming obsessive about my diet and without compromising a lifestyle where I had finally found peace with food.

-And here I am, 3 years later, with a team of 8 wonderful souls and we are Amazon’s number 1 best seller, have over 100,000 customers and are helping people with everything from gut issues to sleep disturbances, pregnancy and surgery, beauty and fitness and even more chronic and serious debilitating conditions such as fibromyalgia, arthritis, Ehlers Danlos, CFS and high liver and cholesterol levels.
+And here I am, three years later, with a team of eight wonderful souls and we are Amazon’s number 1 best seller, have over 100,000 customers and are helping people with everything from gut issues, injury recovery and skin problems such as eczema and psoriasis, to sleep disturbances, pregnancy and surgery, hair loss, beauty and fitness and even more chronic and serious debilitating conditions such as endometriosis and fibromyalgia, arthritis, Ehlers Danlos, CFS and high liver and cholesterol levels.

-As for me, I am still on my path of health discovery and adventure and that spiteful comment and moment of suicide are 2 of the most magical moments of my life.
+As for me, I am still on my path of health discovery and adventure and that spiteful comment and moment of suicide are two of the most magical moments of my life.

 “Magical?
 WTF?
 You really are crazy, Corinna?”